alex-miller-0/ethereum-march-madness/README.md

 # March Madness (on Ethereum)

+### Contract address: 0x2dcbe558103caa847d5580604272321284cc312a

-**Technical Warning**: This process requires some working technical understanding of Ethereum.
+*Technical Warning: This process requires some working technical understanding of Ethereum.
 If you don't have that, this may be a good opportunity to learn!
-If you can't get something to work, feel free to open up an issue in this repo and I will try to give you some assistance if I have time.
+If you can't get something to work, feel free to open up an issue in this repo and I will try to give you some assistance if I have time.*

-## Contract address: 0x2dcbe558103caa847d5580604272321284cc312a

-### Updates
+## Updates
-**3/12 9AM PST: Contract deployed!
-Brackets closing at 11:00 AM EST on Thursday, March 16**
+**3/12 9AM PST:** Contract deployed!
+Submit a bracket before 11:00 AM EST on Thursday, March 16!

+## Background

 Welcome to March, my favorite month!
 I love this month because here in America we host the best sports tournament on the planet - the [NCAA Basketball Tournament](https://en.wikipedia.org/wiki/NCAA_Division_I_Men's_Basketball_Tournament) (a.k.a.
 March Madness).

-## Background

 64 college basketball teams from all across America go head-to-head in a single-elimination fight to the top.
 Well, technically there are 68 teams, but I'll get into that later.